 Why Fiber is So Important to Gut Health

-Fiber passes through the gut unabsorbed and during this time, says Dr. Axe., it ferments and naturally feeds the healthy intestinal flora which will feed the gut.
+Fiber passes through the gut unabsorbed, and during this time, says Dr. Axe, it ferments, naturally feeding the healthy intestinal flora which will, in turn, feed the gut.

-“Fermentation of inulin-type fructans (fiber) in the large bowel stimulates bacteria to grow, which causes significant positive changes in the composition of the gut microflora and significant decreases in the number of potentially harmful yeast, parasites, and bacterial species living in the body that trigger inflammation,” says Dr. Axe.
-“Because inulin fiber is not digested by enzymes in the human body, it’s essentially 'calorie-free.'
-It winds up passing through the digestive system without being fully broken down, in the process helping to feed the good bacteria in your gut (also known as probiotics).”
+“Fermentation of inulin-type fructans (fiber) in the large bowel stimulates bacteria to grow," he says, "which causes significant positive changes in the composition of the gut microflora and significant decreases in the number of potentially harmful yeast, parasites, and bacterial species living in the body that trigger inflammation.”

 How to Get More Fiber